 The Glacier Bay water shrew is a species of water shrew.
-They can swim underwater and also run across the water due to small hairs on their feet.
+They can swim underwater and run across the water due to the tiny hairs on their feet.

-They give birth to a single calf born after a gestation period of 12-13.5 months.
+They give birth to a single calf after a gestation period of 12-13.5 months.

-They migrate a considerable distance, sometimes up to 12,400 miles to journey between their feeding grounds and their breeding grounds.
+They migrate considerably, sometimes up to 12,400 miles, to journey between their feeding and breeding grounds.

-The gray wolf is a social canine that lives in the northern regions of North America.
+The gray wolf is a social canine living in North America’s northern regions.

-The colors of the gray wolf vary a lot depending on their geographical location.
+The colors of the gray wolf vary greatly depending on their location.
 They can be gray, brown, black, tan, or white.
 However, the predominant color is gray.
-The underbody is usually lighter, and sometimes white.
+The underbody is usually lighter and sometimes white.

-They live in a great variety of habitats, which include mountains, grasslands, forests, tundra, and deserts.
+They live in many habitats, including mountains, grasslands, forests, tundra, and deserts.

 Their lifespan is six to thirteen years in the wild and seventeen years in captivity.

-The harbor porpoise is a small, shy, and elusive marine mammal, and is a relative to dolphins.
+The harbor porpoise is a small, shy, elusive marine mammal relative to dolphins.

 The harbor porpoise is a carnivore and mainly eats fish and sometimes octopuses and squids.

-They like to swim in shallow bodies of water and even frequents inland water bodies, such as rivers and estuaries.
+They like to swim in shallow bodies of water and even frequent inland water bodies, such as rivers and estuaries.

-They can be found in the Pacific Ocean in Alaska, Aleutian and Pribilof Island, San Juan Islands, Westport and the Olympic Coast, California and Vancouver Island.
+They can be found in the Pacific Ocean in Alaska, Aleutian, Pribilof Island, San Juan Islands, Westport, the Olympic Coast, California, and Vancouver Island.
 They can also be seen around Newfoundland and the St Lawrence River.

 Their average lifespan in the wild is about 20 years.